devote/HTML5-History-API/README.md

 }, false);
 ```

-Using the popstate event in conjunction jQuery:
+Example of using popstate with JQuery:

 ```javascript
 $( window ).bind( 'popstate', function( event ) {